ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 we don't mind if users modify the members directly.

-There are examples of operator overloading already which allow the user to add, subtract, and multiple vectors with a constant.
+There are examples of operator overloading already which allow the user to add, subtract, and multiply vectors with a constant.
 We also have declarations for `<<` and `>>`, but they do not have definitions.

 **Task**: Add definitions to the declarations of `<<` and `>>` for the